 UK Alliance for Investing in Children

-The Alliance for Investing in Children (UK) is a coalition led by Children in Wales, Children in Scotland, Children England and Children in Northern Ireland to encourage investment in children’s support and services.
+The Alliance for Investing in Children (UK) was a 2014 coalition led by Children in Wales, Children in Scotland, Children England and Children in Northern Ireland to encourage investment in children’s support and services.

-The aim of the joint action is to lobby and campaign together to ensure the effective implementation of the European Commission Recommendation 'Investing in Children - Breaking the Cycle of Disadvantage' by research, dissemination and campaigning at an EU and national level.
+The aim of the joint action was to campaign together to ensure the effective implementation of the European Commission Recommendation ‘Investing in Children - Breaking the Cycle of Disadvantage’ through research, dissemination and influencing at EU and national level.